ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ## Problems (To be fixed)

 * Certain vehicles alter P1's camera if P2 uses it
+* Certain vehicles are only responding to P1's control pad even if P2 is in it
 * Turrets alter P1's camera if P2 uses it
 * Some segments where a vehicle is required will not have enough distance to cause a respawn
 * Warphole object leaves other player behind